Straight to content

 AWC-India-Count-and-wetland-assessment-Form-species_entered

 We also request that for each new site you cover, you kindly submit a simple outline/boundary map of the actual count area (check the AWC Site Network map to see if this site has been counted before and if a boundary exists; if so, use this as a guide for your count).
-Guidance to produce the map is here.
+Find the guidance to produce the map here.

 What sites and species are counted under the AWC?

 The AWC in India spans 29 States and Union Territories, covering diverse ecosystems from the Himalayas to coastal and floodplain regions.
-It includes a wide range of natural and human-made wetlands like lakes, reservoirs, mangroves, mudflats, rice fields, and urban wetlands.
-Sites of ornithological importance—Ramsar Sites, Important Bird and Biodiversity Areas, Protected Areas and Flyway sites are identified as AWC priority sites.
+It includes a wide range of natural and human-made wetlands like lakes, reservoirs, rivers, mangroves, mudflats, rice fields, salt pans, and urban wetlands.
+Sites of conservation importance —Ramsar Sites, Important Bird and Biodiversity Areas, Protected Areas and Flyway sites are identified as AWC priority sites.

-The AWC records a variety of waterbirds—such as ducks, geese, herons, storks, flamingos, and shorebirds—alongside wetland-dependent species, many of which are of conservation importance.
+The AWC records a variety of resident and migratory waterbirds—such as ducks, geese, herons, storks, flamingos, and shorebirds—alongside wetland-dependent species, many of which are of conservation importance.
 A significant number of these species are migratory, travelling along the Central Asian Flyway and other key global migration routes.

 How can you participate?